cem-ali152/winoptimize-tools/README.md

 ## language

 [Türkçe](tr_md/readme_tr.md) , [русский](ru_md/readme_ru.md) , [Deutsch](DE_md//readme_de.md) , [简体中文](ch_md/readme_ch.md)

+Note: The primary language is Turkish; the others are machine translations.

 ## Usage

 First, you need an `optimizer.toml` file.
 The program already comes with a default `optimizer.toml`.
 You can check out [this example](https://github.com/cem-ali152/winoptimize-tools/blob/main/default.toml) to create your own file or follow [this guide](how_to_make_custom_profil_en.md).